theredwiking/packet-analyzer/README.md

 This is an project for learning about packet sniffing using go.

+It is also used to test and learn different techologies like influxdb and perhaps kafka

+## Info
+This project is fully developed and tested on Debian.

 It is also used to test and learn different techologies, some of the them will probably be:
 - [Prometheus](https://prometheus.io/)
 - [Influxdb](https://www.influxdata.com/)